EtienneChollet/oct_vesselseg/README.md

 ## Configuration

-Identify the directory you want all oct_vesselseg related files to go into (you might need to make a new directory), and run the following command.
-This will add a line to your ~/.bashrc file to set a global environment variable `OCT_VESSELSEG_BASE_DIR`.
-I recommend this to be an empty directory (or if you specify a non-existent directory, one will be made for you). *PLEASE ENSURE IT IS A FULL (ABSOLUTE) PATH*
+You first need to determine the directory you want all oct_vesselseg related files to be stored. *PLEASE ENSURE IT IS A FULL (ABSOLUTE) PATH*.
+This directory is reccommended to be empty, or if you specify a non-existent directory, one will be created for you.

+After determining this path, run the configuration subcommand of the recently installed `oct_vesselseg` package without any arguments (bare).
+Once run, you will receive a prompt to input the path.
+This subcommand adds a line to your ~/.bashrc file, which sets a global environment variable `OCT_VESSELSEG_BASE_DIR` to the desired path.

 ```bash
 oct_vesselseg configure
 ```

+After configuring `oct_vesselseg`, you may proceed to the useage section (below).

 # Usage